 In the name of a more equitable social and economic vision of the world, thousands of people have occupied Wall Street, started debates, and challenged north-African authorities, all inspired by narratives, creating new narratives that in turn inspire us.
 We share Rebecca Solnit’s view on storytelling: “liberation is always in part a storytelling process: breaking stories, breaking silences, making new stories.
 A free person tells her own story.
 A valued person lives in a society in which her story has a place".
 We can change things as we start from the story we can tell!

-Commonfare.net aims to connect initiatives and experiments of social collaboration, alternative economy, self-management and self-production of resources, which are an expression of local circumstances and specific needs of their community.
-We want to map the experiences of those collectives that face their economic and financial problems starting from their social relations on the basis of mutual aid and solidarity.
+In this spirit, commonfare.net aims to connect initiatives and experiments of social collaboration, alternative economy, self-management and self-production of resources, which are an expression of local circumstances and specific needs of their community.
+We want to map the experiences of those collectives that face their economic and life problems starting from their social relations on the basis of mutual care and solidarity.

 These initiatives pursue new forms of social collaboration starting from local needs and desires; they constitute new social and collective experiments within the “economy of us”.